mcjauregui72/CNN_MedImageClassification/README.md

 ## Pre-trained Models

 Pre-training a neural network involves training a model on a large, broad, general-purpose dataset before fine-tuning it on a specific task (a new set of specific, likely previously unseen data).
-The ResNet50 model is a well-known model that was trained on the ImageNet database, a collection of millions of images classified across thousands of categories.
+The ResNet50 model is a well-known model that was trained on the ImageNet database, a collection of millions of images classified across 1,000 categories.

-During pre-training, the model learns to identify and extract general features from the input data, such as images' edges, textures, and shapes.
+During pre-training, the ResNet50 model learned to identify and extract general features from the input data, such as images' edges, textures, and shapes.
 These features become broadly useful across new tasks and data domains, even if the new data was never part of the training data.

 The benefits of pre-training include improved performance, better generalization, and reduced training time.
-Pre-training allows the model to leverage knowledge learned from a large and diverse dataset.
+Pre-training allows a model to leverage knowledge learned from a large and diverse dataset.
 This accumulated knowledge can lead to better performance on the new task, especially when the new dataset is small or lacks diversity.
 Training a model from scratch can be computationally expensive and time-consuming.
 Pre-training on a large dataset and then fine-tuning it can significantly reduce the time required to achieve good performance.

 Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.
 Pre-training can be a powerful technique, especially when data are scarce or where training a model from scratch would be impractical given resource constraints.

 ## Submodel Compatibility Considerations

-To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.
-Note we refer to our ResNet50-based model as first_model.
+To make our pre-trained, ResNet50-based CNN (first_model) and our custom CNN (second_model) compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.

 1. Used the tf.keras.preprocessing.image_dataset_from_directory method to generate our training_set, testing_set, and validation_set.
    * This method automatically labeled all images based on their subdirectory names.